 The holidays are a catalyst for a lot of weight gain.
 Previously, we’ve discussed how Halloween leads to the consumption of 3.4 pounds of candy, and how Thanksgiving dinner often rakes up over 3,500 calories.
 Unsurprisingly, Christmas isn’t much different.
 According to Real Simple, the average person gains 1.3 pounds between Christmas and New Year’s Eve.
 Christmas cookies account for a pretty large amount of this.
 While they are delicious, they aren’t the healthiest food out there.
 Luckily, there are ways to make Christmas cookies healthier.

-There are two things we need to understand before going over healthy christmas cookies.
-The first is that calories are not the only thing that make a food unhealthy.
+There are two things we need to understand before going over healthy Christmas cookies.
+The first is that calories are not the only thing that makes a food unhealthy.
 Most of these recipes will have a lower calorie count than their less healthy counterpart, but this is not the only differentiating factor.
 These healthy holiday foods do a good job of maintaining the delicious flavor of Christmas cookies while also adding nutrients.

 The second thing we need to understand is that even healthy food can become unhealthy in large amounts.
 You may not even need these recipes if you or the people you are making cookies for will do a good job of retaining moderation.
 If these healthy holiday foods are overeaten, they won’t be as healthy.
 However, if you expect that to occur, these foods will have a lesser impact than a cookie that isn’t health-conscious.